MujisongPlay/AdvancedMERtools/README.md

 # AdvancedMERtools
-Advanced(actually helpful) tools for SCP: SL plugin MER (Map Editor Reborn)
+Advanced(actually helpful) tools for SCP: SL plugin MER (Map Editor Reborn) Download from above folder, and put them in your project.

 AutoScaler: It will help you making some grouped object scale up or down.